Set risk measures: Introduction

+In \Cref{sec:WC}, we analyze \emph{worst-case risk measures}, namely SRMs that evaluate a set by the supremum of the risks of its individual elements.
+This class has attracted considerable attention because of its transparent financial interpretation and its relevance for robust risk management \citep{Follmer2002,Laeven2013,Ang2018,Bartl2018,Bellini2018}.
+We characterize when an SRM is of worst-case type and refine the associated continuity properties and dual representations.

-\Cref{sec:examp} provides a collection of illustrative examples, showcasing the practical applicability of our theoretical framework to systemic risk, portfolio optimization, and decision-making under uncertainty.
-These examples demonstrate the flexibility and broad relevance of SRMs, highlighting their potential to address complex challenges in financial risk management.
+Finally, \Cref{sec:examp} offers illustrative examples highlighting the practical utility of our theoretical framework, demonstrating its relevance for systemic risk evaluation, portfolio optimization, and decision-making under uncertainty.
+Through these concrete cases, we underscore the flexibility and potential of set risk measures in addressing contemporary challenges in financial risk management.